zachalam/frost/README.md

 FROST is an open source, cold storage wallet for IOTA.
 It can run offline, be compiled from source, and requires minimal dependencies.
 [Check out the launch article on Medium](https://medium.com/@alamzach/introducing-frost-a-secure-offline-cold-storage-wallet-for-iota-552abca7acce).

-**STAY SAFE: ALWAYS DISCONNECT FROM THE INTERNET BEFORE GENERATING COLD WALLETS!**
+**OFFLINE USE ONLY: FROST REQUIRES YOU TO DISCONNECT FROM THE INTERNET BEFORE USING!**

 <a href="https://zachalam.github.io/frost/"><img src="https://media.giphy.com/media/l0NgSuCl5bdQr7KPS/giphy.gif" title="Frost Demo"/></a>